hande-qmc/hande/documentation/users_guide/hubbard.rst

     The running average of the shift.
 This is accumulated from the first iteration that the shift is allowed to vary within the current calculation (i.e. it is not preserved when a calculation is restarted).
-As such, it does not exclude an equilibriation period and is not always a good estimate of the true mean as a result.
+As such, it does not exclude an equilibration period and is not always a good estimate of the true mean as a result.
 \sum H_0j Nj
     The numerator of the projected energy summed over the iterations in the